On a Probabilistic Approach for Inverse Data-Driven Optimal Control: Introduction

 Inferring the intents of an agent by observing its interactions with the environment is crucial to many scientific domains, with applications spanning across e.g., engineering, psychology, economics, management and computer science.
 Inverse optimal control/reinforcement learning (IOC/IRL) refers to both the problem and the class of methods to infer the cost/reward driving the actions of an agent by observing its inputs/outputs \cite{ABAZAR2020119}.
 Tackling this problem is relevant to sequential decision-making \cite{GARRABE202281} and can be useful to design data-driven control systems with humans-in-the-loop as well as incentive schemes in sharing economy settings \cite{Sharing_book}.

 In this context, a key challenge in IOC/IRL lies in the fact that the underlying optimization can become ill-posed even when the environment dynamics is linear, deterministic and the cost is convex.
 Motivated by this, we propose an approach to estimate possibly non-convex costs when the underlying dynamics is nonlinear, non-stationary and stochastic.
 The approach leverages probabilistic descriptions that can be obtained directly from data and/or from first-principles.
-Also, the results allow to obtain cost estimates by solving an optimization problem that we show to be convex.
+Also, the results allow to obtain cost estimates by solving an optimization problem that we show to be convex. \footnote{Accepted for presentation at the 62nd IEEE Conference on Decision and Control (CDC), 2023.}